-Figure 1 shows a detailed timing diagram of the serial interface of the AD7453.
+Figures 1 and 2 show detailed timing diagrams for the serial interface of the AD7451 and the AD7441, respectively.
 The serial clock provides the conversion clock and also controls the transfer of data from the device during conversion. \overline{CS} initiates the conversion process and frames the data transfer.
-The falling edge of \overline{CS} puts the trackand-hold into hold mode and takes the bus out of three-state.
+The falling edge of \overline{CS} puts the track-and-hold into hold mode and takes the bus out of three-state.
 The analog input is sampled and the conversion initiated at this point.
 The conversion will require 16 SCLK cycles to complete.

-Once 13 SCLK falling edges have occurred, the track-and-hold will go back into track mode on the next SCLK rising edge, as shown at Point B in Figure 1.
+Once 13 SCLK falling edges have occurred, the track-and-hold will go back into track mode on the next SCLK rising edge, as shown at Point B in Figures 1 and 2.
 On the 16th SCLK falling edge, the SDATA line will go back into three-state.